Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Reno, Carson Valley and the Sierra Foothills.

 Photographer Kurt E. Johnson has played drums since he was 14.
 He is in the South Shore blues band Mudd Bonz and the instrumental progressive psychedelic space rock band Aether Haze.
 He retired after a 31-year career in the Bay Area and has lived at Lake Tahoe for 10 years.
 His passion is concert photography and playing music.
 To see more of his photos, visit his website HERE

-Tahoe Onstage copy chief Randy Hashagen, a former Bay Area journalist, walked away from his career to become a crazy cab driver.
+Tahoe Onstage copy chief and social media manager Randy Hashagen, a former Bay Area journalist, walked away from his career to become a crazy cab driver.
 Lately, he has been watching the world flow through Lake Tahoe since 2012.

 Writer Josh Sweigert grew up on the California coast with a deep appreciation for bluegrass and string band music as well as the great outdoors.
 A guitarist and singer, he plays solo acoustic gigs in South Lake Tahoe.